Germ cell tumours in children

 Generally cancer is divided into four stages:

-The cancer is small, has not spread and has been completely removed.
+The cancer is small, has not spread and has been completely removed by surgery.

 Stages 2 and 3

 The cancer is larger and may not have been completely removed, or may have spread to nearby organs.